apache/spark/docs/configuration.md

   <td>
     If true, spark application running in client mode will sync driver logs to a persistent storage, configured in spark.driver.log.dfsDir.
 If spark.driver.log.dfsDir is not configured, driver logs will not be synced.
+    Additionally, enable the cleaner by setting spark.history.fs.driverlog.cleaner.enabled to true.
   </td>
 </tr>
 <tr>